-The Australian Government has announced that working holiday makers ‘backpackers’ will be able to count paid or volunteer bushfire recovery work as part of ‘specified work’, required in order to apply for second or third year working holiday visas.
-Backpackers who assist bushfire recovery efforts can work for an additional 6 months (total of 12 months) with the same employer or organisation.
-Further details are yet to be outlined by the government.
+The Australian Government recently announced that working holiday makers, known as ‘backpackers,’ can now include paid or volunteer bushfire recovery work for second or third-year working holiday visa requirements.
+Backpackers who assist in bushfire recovery efforts can work for an additional 6 months (a total of 12 months) with the same employer or organisation.
+Further details regarding this matter are still pending as the government has not yet provided specific information.
 Workplace Relations will keep members abreast of future details.
-Further information can be found from the Department of Home Affairs.
+You can find more information from the Department of Home Affairs.

-Service NSW now has Customer Care specialists who will operate like case managers and connect bushfire affected customers with services and support information.
-This includes information on all available assistance being offered by local councils and the state and federal governments.
-This service can be accessed using the existing Service NSW number 13 77 88.
+Service NSW now has Customer Care specialists who will operate like case managers and connect bushfire-affected customers with services and support information.
+We include information on all the assistance offered by local councils, as well as state and federal governments.
+You can access this service using the existing Service NSW number 13 77 88.
 You can also request a call from a Bushfire Customer Care Specialist.
 Support offered by the NSW Government includes such services as: motor vehicle stamp duty relief; free replacement of documents; and council rates relief.

 The Government has pledged $76 million towards a tourism recovery package to protect jobs, small businesses and local economies affected by the bushfires.
 For more information view the press release here.